LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 sound: the sounds of children playing
-contain: The 77,000-acre estate contains five of the highest peaks in Scotland
+contain: The 77,000-acre estate contains five of the highest peaks in Scotland Putin's `chief` of security
-domestic: sales in the domestic market
-Putin's `chief` of security
-The planet is probably in `orbit` around a small star.
 Note how smooth the skin of the upper arm is,then `compare` it to the skin on the elbow.
 I don't like the `flavor` of onion.
 The area has its own `unique` language, Catalan.